DevJobalia/DRIBBBLE-CLONE-FOR-DEVELOPERS/README.md

 ## Tech Stack

+1. next.js
+   - usePathname
+   - useRouter
+   - useSearchParams
+2. typescript
+   - as keyword
-1. next.js, typescript, react
+3. react
-2. tailwind css
+4. tailwind css
-3. graphbase Db using graphql to query API
+5. graphbase Db using graphql to query API
    - in graphql using client.request is used to send query request to api
    - based on query it performs operation and provides response. hence no need to specify http methods like get or post
-4. NextAuth.js: useCLient component => not rendered in server
+6. NextAuth.js: useCLient component => not rendered in server
    4.1 `getProvider, signIn`
    4.2 For each signin one provider
    4.3 GOOGLE OAUTH